Search

 • The API provides good performance with comparably fast response times.

-• Integrated to the ecosystem of Microsoft Azure, SQL database, storage, and virtual machines.
+• Integrated into the ecosystem of Microsoft Azure, SQL database, storage, and virtual machines.

 • You can use the Microsoft Computer Vision API for free, including 5’000 calls per month.